 - the UE requires measurement gaps for the corresponding measurements and is configured with the measurement gap pattern Id 0 or 1 and is not configured with any measurement gap pattern from Table 8.1.2.1-3.

+UE shall measure neighbor cell on intra-frequency layer and configured inter-frequency layers, regardless of s-Measure configured in MeasConfig,

+before t-Service if the UE supports time-based measurement initiation and t-Service is configured by the serving cell [2], while the exact instant to start the measurements is left by UE implementation; or

+when the distance between the UE and the serving cell reference location is larger than distanceThresh [2], if UE supports location-based measurement initiation.
+The requirements apply provided that the distance exceeds the distanceThresh by a margin of 50m for quasi-earth fixed Cell and 80m for earth moving cell as defined in [2].

 If the UE is configured with any of the GNSS measurement gap patterns specified in [REF to RAN1 GNSS gaps] for the GNSS signal reception and also configured with measurement gap pattern ID#0 or ID#1 defined in Table 8.1.2.1-1 for performing measurements defined in subclause 8.13A, then the UE shall suspend the configured measurement gap pattern ID#0 or ID#1 during at least the time period over which the two measurement gap patterns overlap with each other in time.
 When measurement gap overlaps with GNSS measurmen gap, measurement gap applies if GNSS measurement is terminated earlier than measurement gap and after the UE has performed RACH procedure to indicate the early termination of the GNSS measurement.

 When the UE is provided with IDC solution, the UE shall also perform RRM measurements and meet the corresponding requirements in clause 8.